 Lewis and Sarah’s first (1st) son was Pvt.
 John Calvin Jackson, who was born in 1838 and enlisted on May 10, 1861.
 He was unmarried when he joined the Confederate Army.
-He was taken as a Prisoner of War (POW) on Sep 17, 1862 at Sharpsburg, MD and died of disease as POW on Oct 26, 1862 at Old Capitol Prison, Washington, DC (North Carolina Troops 1861-65, A Roster, (1993)).
-He’s buried at the Congressional Cemetery in Washington, DC.
+He was captured on Sept.
+17, 1862 at Sharpsburg, Maryland.
+John died of dysentery on Oct 26, 1862 at Old Capitol Prison in Washington, DC (North Carolina Troops 1861-65, A Roster, (1993)).
+He’s buried at the Congressional Cemetery there.

-Lewis and Sarah’s second son, named Edmond Coleman Jackson, was born in 1839 in Sampson County, NC.
+Lewis and Sarah’s second son, named Edmond Coleman Jackson, was born in 1839 in Sampson County.
 His first wife was named Plessie Nancy Keen (born Nov.
 13, 1837), and his second wife was Pleasant R. Best (Aug.
 18, 1843 – April 8, 1930).
-Edmond Coleman Jackson was about twenty-one years old when he enlisted on May 10, 1861.
-His Military records state that he was: “[w]ounded on Jul 1, 1862 at Malvern Hill, VA; wounded on May 3, 1863 at Chancellorsville, VA (Left foot), POW on May 3, 1863 at Chancellorsville, VA, confined on Dec 24, 1863 at Old Capitol Prison, Washington, DC, Transferred on Feb 3, 1864 at Point Lookout, MD, Arrived on Feb 25, 1865 at Aiken’s Landing, VA (For exchange), Paroled on Feb 25, 1865 at Point Lookout, MD, Hospitalized on Feb 26, 1865 at Richmond, VA (Estimated day), [and] Furloughed on Mar 13, 1865 (30 days)” (North Carolina Troops 1861-65, A Roster (1993).
-He returned home to his family after the war and, many years later, died during the summer of 1918.
+Edmond Jackson was about twenty-one years old when he enlisted on May 10, 1861.
+His Military records state that he was: “[w]ounded on Jul 1, 1862 at Malvern Hill, Virginia.”
+Edmond taken prisoner on May 3, 1863 at Chancellorsville, Virginia, after suffering an injury to his left foot).
+He was confined on Dec 24, 1863 at Old Capitol Prison in Washington, DC, and was transferred on Feb 3, 1864 to Point Lookout, Maryland.
+He was paroled and exchanged on Feb 25, 1865, but was hospitalized at Richmond soon afterward.
+Edmond was granted a 30-day furlough that started on Mar 13, 1865.
+(North Carolina Troops 1861-65, A Roster (1993) He returned home to his family after the war and, many years later, died during the summer of 1918.

 Lewis and Sarah’s third son, Pvt.
-William “Wiley” Bass Jackson, was born in 1843 in Westbrooks Township, Sampson, NC.
-Wiley was about nineteen years old when he enlisted on March 6, 1862 at Sampson County, NC.
-He was taken prisoner at Gettysburg, PA on July 1, 1863 and confined at Point Lookout, MD.
-He remained there until February 18, 1865 when he was paroled; he was back on Confederate rolls at until February 18, 1865 when he was paroled; he was back on Confederate rolls at Camp Lee, VA on February 28, 1865 (North Carolina Troops 1861-65, A Roster, (1993).
+William “Wiley” Bass Jackson, was born in 1843 at Westbrooks Township, Sampson County.
+Wiley was about nineteen years old when he enlisted on March 6, 1862.
+He was taken prisoner at Gettysburg, Pennsylvania, on July 1, 1863 and confined at Point Lookout, Maryland.
+He remained there at Point Lookout until, on February 18, 1865, he was paroled; he was back on Confederate rolls at Camp Lee, Virginia on February 28, 1865 (North Carolina Troops 1861-65, A Roster, (1993).
 After the war, Wiley returned home.
-He was married to Pearcy Catherine Raynor, who was born on May 14, 1843.
-They married on Nov.
-11, 1866 in Sampson Co.
+He married Pearcy Catherine Raynor (born on May 14, 1843) on Nov.
+11, 1866 at Sampson Co.
 Wiley died in 1872, and Pearcy died on May 7, 1908.